I love Girl Scout Council’s Own badges. I love council Try-Its and Interest Projects, too.

 Council’s Owns also fill in gaps in traditional badge offerings.
 I am dying to locate at least a picture of the Taxidermy badge from New Jersey.

 No GSUSA archery badge?
 Troop leaders could satisfy their own budding Katniss Everdeens with programs developed by councils across the country.

 I’m sad that GSUSA has narrowed the opportunities for councils to create badges in favor of back-of-the-sash patch programs.
 There are so many patch programs and participation patches these days, especially compared with the limited number of badges introduced in 2011, that we may soon have girls with layers of patches on the back and empty real estate on the front of their vests.

 Don’t get me wrong.
 I’m not opposed to patch programs at all.
-In fact, I’ve created two Hunger Games-themed patches and have more in development.
+In fact, I’ve created five patch programs myself.

 And the final reason I love the Council’s Own…